 • • • •

-On the other hand, until all of the Weasley relatives crawled out of the woodwork for the wedding, my original suspicion that we may indeed have a “sole survivor” in the Weasley household looked like actually panning out.
+On the other hand, until all of the Weasley relatives crawled out of the woodwork for Bill’s wedding, my original suspicion that we may indeed have a “sole survivor” in the Weasley household looked like actually panning out.
 Possibly even a pair of them.

 It seemed as though one of Arthur’s two brothers was clearly “Uncle-Billius-who-saw-the-Grim”, and died of it.
 And we have no information whether his other brother was still alive or not.
 (ETA: like Sirius Black, Ron appears to have fallen into the habit of referring to all uncles, great-uncles, and great-grand-uncles and aunts merely as uncles and aunts.
 Billius was a great-uncle.)